- Virtual reality has very quickly become the current and future big thing for all industries and spheres of operations, especially marketing.

 Whether you like it or not, VR has come to stay and would disrupt the status quo in business operations.
 Some industries would feel the need to adapt quickly more than others, but businesses that incorporate VR marketing into their systems would be at the advantage in the long run.

-VR marketing would help businesses in various ways in 2018 and beyond, some of which include:
+VR marketing can help businesses in various, some of which include:

 - Convenience for both sides